-This fall Syracuse University’s College of Visual and Performing Arts (SU:VPA) will host a weekend retreat that provides female student-artists with knowledge and skills necessary for success in the professional world.
+This fall Syracuse University’s College of Visual and Performing Arts (VPA) will host a weekend retreat that provides female student-artists with knowledge and skills necessary for success in the professional world.

 how to apply

 Juniors, seniors and graduate students in the School of Art, School of Design and Department of Transmedia who wish to attend the retreat must apply by submitting a resume, contact information for three personal references and a cover letter explaining why they wish to attend and what they feel they could learn to email@example.com by Friday, Oct.
 9.

 Beginning Oct.
 10, juniors, seniors and graduate students in the Department of Communication and Rhetorical Studies may apply by submitting the information requested above.